filecoin-project/filecoin-docs/content/en/basics/assets/transfer-fil/index.md

 A hot wallet is a cryptocurrency wallet that is always connected to the internet.
 They allow you to store, send, and receive tokens.
 Because hot wallets are always connected to the internet, they tend to be somewhat more vulnerable to hacks and theft than cold storage methods.
 However, they a generally easier to use than cold wallets and do not require any specific hardware like a Ledger device.

-In this method, you will create a _burner wallet_ using Glif, transfer FIL to the burner wallet, and then transfer FIL from the burner wallet to Metamask.
+In this method, you will create a _burner wallet_ using Glif, transfer FIL to the burner wallet, and then transfer FIL from the burner wallet to MetaMask.

 1. Navigate to [https://wallet.glif.io/](https://wallet.glif.io/).
 1. Under **Burner wallets**, click **Create Seed Phase**.